NS2CDT/ns2_beta/README.md

             - No longer displays any health information (marker will always be yellow)
         - Focus
             - Replaced with new upgrade: Blight (experimental):
-                - With Blight each attacks now parasite the target.
+                - With Blight each attack now outlines the target much like a parasite.
+                    - Highlight color is based on enemy health.
+(Green: 4+ bites, Yellow: 3 bites, Orange: <= 2 bites, White: Parasited)
                 - Blight has "primary" and "secondary" categories which give certain alien abilities different durations of blight.
                     - Primary Abilities: (5 seconds per veil for players, 15 seconds per veil for structures)
                         - Skulk : bite